PEELO1994/VPN-HH/Report.md

     $sudo ls ~/client-configs/files

-The following command will allow you to edit the file:
+The following command will allow you to edit the file in case of need:

     $sudo nano ~/client-configs/files/client1.ovpn

-Connecting client device
+## Installation and connecting client device

+We tested connection clients with Windows,Linux and Android phone

-We attempted connecting a smartphone to our VPN server.
+First we attempted connecting a smartphone to our VPN server.
 The first step is to transfer the .ovpn file we just created onto the phone as it contains all the keys and tools required to form the connection.
 We transferred the file onto a USB stick first as we couldn't move it directly to the phone.
 Eventually we managed to add the file to the phone's download folder.

 Next up we downloaded the OpenVPN Connect app from google play store.
 Upon starting the app we selected the .ovpn file and hit the import button.
 The app managed to attain the server's IP -address but the connection failed with a "Connection timed out" message.

 We figured out the problem was most likely caused by the router's firewall and a closed port (1194).

 ## Installation and configuration of Ubuntu Server 16.04 and OpenVPN
 ## 28.2.2018